dhimmel/scopus/README.md

 # Tidying and mapping Scopus and Journal Metrics data

 This repository creates user-friendly (tidy) TSVs of data from [Scopus](https://www.elsevier.com/solutions/scopus/content) and [Journal Metrics](http://www.journalmetrics.com/values.php) and converts data to NLM journal IDs for PubMed integration.
 Data pulled from Scopus include journal subject areas and open access status.
-Data pulled from Journal Metrics include journal three measures (`SNIP`, `IPP`, `SJR`) of journal prestige and a Scopus–ISSN mapping.
+Data pulled from Journal Metrics include journal three measures (`CiteScore`, `SJR`, `SNIP`) of journal prestige and a Scopus–ISSN mapping.

 Execution is performed by running notebooks in the following order: